The 4 Most Common Myths of Working as a Private Investigator

 Myth 3: Private Investigation is always exciting

 Sorry kids, it’s (usually) not like the movies.
 Don’t get me wrong, I have had cases that have been exciting and taken twists and turns that I never anticipated or could have ever imagined.
-But to be honest, you will be spending a majority of your time in the office or a surveillance vehicle.
+But to be honest, you will be spending the majority of your time in the office or a surveillance vehicle.
 To succeed in this field, it’s not just enough to be skilled in the physical work; You need to know how to gather intelligence, assess multiple streams of information, (most of which is digital) write top-notch comprehensive reports, (Reports are no joke and where you will easily spend most of your time.
 Regardless of what the client does with a report, it must be of a quality that is admissible in court) and conduct intake interviews.

 Myth 4: We’ll share our war stories with you